DataDog/documentation/content/integrations/awsdirectconnect.md

 ## Overview

-This integration collects metrics from AWS Direct Connect (e.g. Connection state, bit rate ingress and egress, packet rate ingress and egress, and more)
+This integration collects metrics from AWS Direct Connect (e.g. Connection state, bit rate ingress and egress, packet rate ingress and egress, and more).

 ## Setup
 ### Installation